Royalty Free music Bensound informations

 Please sign in, go to My Account, select Channel IDs in the left panel, enter your YouTube Channel ID, and select submit.

-Quick note: a channel ID is different from a channel Handle or a channel's name.
+Quick note: a channel ID is different from a channel handle or a channel's name.
 If you don’t know how to find your Channel ID, you can follow these few steps.

 - Add your YouTube channel ID(s) to your account by signing in and going to the Channel IDs section and entering your channel ID(s).